Supporting the Whole Girl

 If students vomit or have diarrhea, they must be symptom-free for at least 24 hours before returning to school.

-Please remember to report your child’s illness to the attendance office at attendance@fsha.org or call (626) 685-8310
+Please remember to report your student's illness to the attendance office at attendance@fsha.org or call (626) 685-8310

 • Immunizations